dreamgrove/dreamgrove/content/guardian/defensive-trinkets.md

 There is one trinket which is reasonably good for tanking.
 It’s your main stat + versatility on use:

-For Death Knights, Warriors and Paladins, this trinket is {{< item 159627 "Jes' Howler" >}}, which drops from Tol Dagor.
+For Death Knights, Warriors, and Paladins, this trinket is {{< item 159627 "Jes' Howler" >}}, which drops from Tol Dagor.

 For Druids, Monks, and Demon Hunters, this trinket is {{< item 159617 "Lustrous Golden Plumage" >}}, which drops from King’s Rest.